jon-jacky/Piety/editors/README.md

 - **HOW.md**: How we program, notes on motivation and design.

-- **demo**: Directory of files used by the demonstration explained in *demo.md*.
+- **demo**: Directory of files used by the demonstration explained in *autoindent.md*.

-- **demo.md**: Directions for demonstrating the *pmacs* editor to edit itself to add a new feature, reload the revised code into the same editing session, and then use the new feature.
+- **autoindent.md**: Directions for demonstrating the *pmacs* editor to edit itself to add a new *autoindent* feature, reload the revised code into the same editing session, and then use the new feature.

 - **dmacs.py**: Display editor that invokes *edsel* commands with Emacs keys.